DeSantis escalates feud with White House amid criticism over state’s vaccine plan

 But Florida was the only state that decided not to place an order.

-During a press conference on Thursday, DeSantis argued that kids have “practically zero risk” of getting seriously ill from COVID, so the state will not be devoting any resources to getting them vaccinated.
+During a news conference on Thursday, DeSantis argued that kids have “practically zero risk” of getting seriously ill from COVID, so the state will not be devoting any resources to getting them vaccinated.

 “Doctors can get it.
 Hospitals can get it.
 But there’s not going to be any state programs that are going to be trying to get COVID jabs to infants and toddlers and newborns,” DeSantis said to applause from the crowd on hand.
 “That’s not where we’re gonna be utilizing our resources.”